TDTRIA/device-theory-archive/README.md

-# device-theory-archive
-The Device Theory Research Institution Archive
+# The Device Theory Reseach Institution Archive

+Dark.
+Darker.
+Yet Darker.

+Hello?

+Are you there?

+Are we.....

+CONNECTED?